Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Introduction

 Let $\F$ be a finite family of axis-parallel rectangles.
 The \emph{piercing number} of $\F$, denoted $\tau(\F)$, is the minimum cardinality of an $\F$-piercing set.
 The \emph{independence number} or {\em matching number} of $\F$, namely the maximum number of pairwise disjoint sets in $\F$, is denoted by $\alpha(\F)$ or $\nu(\F)$.
 Clearly, $\nu(\F) \le \tau(\F)$.
-The main unsettled question here is whether $\tau(\F) =\O(\nu(\F))$.
-The best known upper bound is due to Correa~\etal~\cite{CFPS15}.
+The main unsettled question here is whether $\tau(\F) =O(\nu(\F))$.
+The best known upper bound is due to Correa~\etal~\cite{CFPS15}; the above inequality has been confirmed in some special cases~\cite{CSZ18}.
+For axis-parallel boxes in $\RR^d$, Tomon~\cite{To23} has recently shown that the ratio $\tau/\nu$ can be arbitrarily large for $d \geq 3$.

+Given a set $S$ of $n$ points in the unit square $U=[0,1]^2$, let $A(S)$ be the maximum area of an empty axis-parallel rectangle contained in $U$ (also known as the \emph{dispersion} of $S$), and let $A(n)$ be the minimum value of $A(S)$ over all sets $S$ of $n$ points in $U$.
+It is known that $1.504 \leq \lim_{n \to \infty} n A(n) \leq 1.895$.
+The lower bound is a recent result of Bukh and Chao~\cite{BC22} and the upper bound is another recent result of Kritzinger and Wiart~\cite{KW21}.
+See also~\cite{AHR17,Kr18,LW23,UV18}.

+In the discrete version, the family $\F$ consists of finite (possibly disconnected) subsets of $\ZZ^2$, and one is interested in the lowest density of an infinite subset of $\ZZ^2$ that intersects each translate of each element of $\F$ (by an integer vector)~\cite{HLP+22}.
+For singleton families in one dimension, \ie, with $\F=\{S\}$ and $d=1$, the optimal density can be computed in $\exp{(O(k))}$ time, see~\cite{BJR11}.
+It is clear that if $|S|=k$, $k \in \{1,2\}$, then $\pi_T(S)=1/k$.
+Newman~\cite{New67} showed that $\pi_T(S) \leq 2/5$ for any $S \subset \ZZ$ of size $3$ and this bound is attained if $S=\{0,1,3\}$.
+Moreover, he showed that $\pi_T(S) \leq (1+o(1)) \frac{\log{k}}{k}$ for any $S \subset \ZZ$ of size $k$, where $k \to \infty$.
+Recently, Frankl~\etal~\cite{FKS23} confirmed certain explicit expressions for the piercing densities of $3$-element point sets conjectured by Schmidt and Tuller around 2010.
+Axenovich~\etal~\cite{AGL+19} recently showed via a computer-aided proof that $\pi_T(S) \leq 1/3$ for any $S \subset \ZZ$ of size $4$, confirming a conjecture of Newman~\cite{New67}.
+This bound is attained for $S=\{0, 1, 2, 4\}$.

-\section{Non-lattice periodic piercing}
+\subsection{Non-lattice periodic piercing}

-Figure~\ref{fig:F0} below shows a non-lattice periodic grid point-set that pierces all translates of rectangles in $\F_0=\{6 \times 1, 1 \times 6, 3 \times 3\}$.
+Figure~\ref{fig:F0} shows a non-lattice periodic grid point-set that pierces all translates of rectangles in $\F_0=\{6 \times 1, 1 \times 6, 3 \times 3\}$.
 There are six points in a $6 \times 6$ square tile whose translates can tile the whole plane.
-This piercing set yields an area per point equal to $36/6=6$, that is, its piercing density is $1/6$.
-The piercing property is left to the reader for visual verification.
-Since the minimum area of a rectangle in $\F$ is exactly $6$, this piercing set has an optimal density.
+This piercing set yields an area per point equal to $36/6=6$, so its piercing density is $1/6$.
+Since the minimum area of a rectangle in $\F$ is $6$, this piercing set has an optimal density (by averaging over a region of large area).